ckeditor/ckeditor5/README.md

 ### Development

-CKEditor 5 is a modular, multi-package, multi-repository project.
+CKEditor 5 is a modular, multi-package, monorepo project.
 It consists of several packages that create the editing framework, based on which the feature packages are implemented.

 The [ckeditor5](https://github.com/ckeditor/ckeditor5) repository is the place that centralizes the development of CKEditor 5.
 It bundles different packages into a single place, adding the necessary helper tools for the development workflow, like the builder and the test runner.
 [Basic information on how to set up the development environment](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/contributing/development-environment.html) can be found in the documentation.